 Magnum Photos’ Collaboration with the International Red Cross and Red Crescent Museum

-The heritage institution and the collective are producing a participatory project taking place digitally and in the museum venue
+The heritage institution and the collective have produced a participatory project that incorporates a film, a digital exhibition, and a museum show

 The following is adapted from a live conversation between Pascal Hufschmid, director of the International Red Cross and Red Crescent Museum, and Pauline Vermare, cultural director of Magnum Photos, New York, which took place online on May 29, 2020.

 A selection of the work and personal stories submitted to the project has been made into a film, shown at the end of this article, and on display at the Museum.

 PH: Through social media.
 On March 23rd, I published a LinkedIn post which I forwarded to Pauline via WhatsApp.
 It presented an initiative of the International Red Cross and Red Crescent Museum launched in response to the pandemic just 10 days after our closure.
 In this post, I shared my vision: “I strongly believe that museums and all cultural institutions are powerful, relevant and innovative storytellers not just places we go to. #covid19 might force us all to stay at home but we are free to #dreambig and to look ahead.
 This is why we need culture now, more than ever!
 “Pauline had a wonderful answer: “Bravo!
 Wonderful initiative.
 And we want to fight with you.”
 That was it.